HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="interaction-to-next-paint-subparts-rum-vision.png",
   caption="INP Subparts by percentile.", description="Bar chart showing the distribution of INP subparts in milliseconds (ms) by percentile.
 At the 10th percentile, all subparts (input delay, processing time, and presentation delay) are minimal.
-At the 25th percentile, the values slightly increase but remain below 10 ms. At the 50th percentile, input delay and processing time stay modest, while presentation delay reaches around 20 ms. At the 75th percentile, input delay increases to around 50 ms, with processing time and presentation delay also rising.
-At the 90th percentile, input delay reaches around 150 ms, and both processing time and presentation delay exceed 100 ms.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=226800794&format=interactive", sheets_gid="731456372",
+At the 25th percentile, the values slightly increase but remain below 10 milliseconds.
+At the 50th percentile, input delay and processing time stay modest, while presentation delay reaches around 20 milliseconds.
+At the 75th percentile, input delay increases to around 50 milliseconds, with processing time and presentation delay also rising.
+At the 90th percentile, input delay reaches around 150 milliseconds, and both processing time and presentation delay exceed 100 milliseconds.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=226800794&format=interactive", sheets_gid="731456372",
   )
 }}

-The INP sub-part duration distribution data from RUMvision shows that presentation delay (36ms) contributes the most to the median INP.
+The INP sub-part duration distribution data from RUMvision shows that presentation delay (36 milliseconds) contributes the most to the median INP.
 As percentiles increase, input delay and processing time become longer.
-At the 75th percentile, input delay reaches 37ms and processing delay 56ms.
-By the 90th percentile, input delay jumps to 155ms, which makes it the biggest contributor to poor INP.
+At the 75th percentile, input delay reaches 37 milliseconds and processing delay 56 milliseconds.
+By the 90th percentile, input delay jumps to 155 milliseconds, which makes it the biggest contributor to poor INP.
 One way to optimize input delay is by avoiding long tasks, which we explore in the Long Tasks section.

 ### Long Tasks

 One of the sub-parts of INP is input delay, which can be longer than it should be due to various factors, including long tasks.
 [A task](https://web.dev/articles/optimize-long-tasks#what-is-task) is a discrete unit of work that the browser executes, and JavaScript is often the largest source of tasks.
 When a task exceeds 50 milliseconds, it is considered a long task.
 These long tasks can cause delays in responding to user interactions, directly affecting interactivity performance.

 Due to the lack of same-source data for long tasks and INP, we decided not to correlate them.
 We will, however, explore the average Long Task duration using data from RUMvision.

 {{ figure_markup(
   image="long-task-duration.png",
   caption="Task duration, segmented by device.", description="Bar chart showing the distribution of task duration in milliseconds (ms) by percentile and device type.
-At the 25th percentile, the task duration is 61ms for desktop and 71 for mobile.
-At the 50th percentile, it increases to 90ms for desktop and 108ms for mobile.
-At the 75th percentile, task duration is 161ms for desktop and 187ms for mobile; at the 90th percentile, it reaches 331ms for desktop and 377 for mobile.
+At the 25th percentile, the task duration is 61 milliseconds for desktop and 71 for mobile.
+At the 50th percentile, it increases to 90 milliseconds for desktop and 108 milliseconds for mobile.
+At the 75th percentile, task duration is 161 milliseconds for desktop and 187 milliseconds for mobile; at the 90th percentile, it reaches 331 milliseconds for desktop and 377 for mobile.
 This distribution shows that task durations grow significantly as we move from the 25th to the 90th percentile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=688921860&format=interactive", sheets_gid="1272522211"
   )
 }}

-The task duration distribution shows a median task duration of 90ms for desktop and 108ms for mobile, which is twice more than the best practice recommendation of under 50ms.
-Less than 25% of websites have an optimal task duration below 50ms.
+The task duration distribution shows a median task duration of 90 milliseconds for desktop and 108 milliseconds for mobile, which is twice more than the best practice recommendation of under 50 milliseconds.
+Less than 25% of websites have an optimal task duration below 50 milliseconds.
 We can also see that in every percentile, task duration on mobile sites is longer than on desktop sites, with the gap increasing as the percentile increases.
-On the 90th percentile, there is a 46ms difference between the average task duration between device types.
+On the 90th percentile, there is a 46 millisecond difference between the average task duration between device types.
 This correlates well with INP scores that show better results on desktop compared to mobile.

-Task duration data was retrieved using the Long Tasks API, which provides some useful data about performance issues, but it has limitations when it comes to accurately measuring sluggishness.
+Task duration data was retrieved using the [Long Tasks API](https://www.w3.org/TR/longtasks-1/), which provides some useful data about performance issues, but it has limitations when it comes to accurately measuring sluggishness.
 It only identifies when a long task occurs and how long it lasts.
 It might overlook essential tasks such as rendering.
 Due to these limitations, we will explore the Long Animation Frames API in the next section, which offers more detailed insights.

 #### Long Animations Frames

 [Long Animation Frames (LoAF)](https://developer.chrome.com/docs/web-platform/long-animation-frames) are a performance timeline entry for identifying sluggishness and poor INP by tracking when work and rendering block the main thread.
-LoAF tracks animation frames instead of individual tasks like the [Long Tasks API](https://www.w3.org/TR/longtasks-1/).
+LoAF tracks animation frames instead of individual tasks like the Long Tasks API.
 A long animation frame is when a rendering update is delayed beyond 50 milliseconds (the same as the threshold for the Long Tasks API).
 It helps to find scripts that cause INP performance bottlenecks.
 This data allows us to analyze INP performance based on the categories of scripts responsible for LoAF.

 {{ figure_markup(
   image="interaction-to-next-paint-script-categories-desktop-rum-vision.png",